icecube/ppc/doc/index.rst

       2.354436 # p3
       1.680717 # p4

+    The block of 12 birefringence parameters p1/p2/p3/p4=A/B/C/D=alpha/beta/gamma/delta is used as described in the New Anisotropy Paper (formulae 1,2) and in Cryosphere (formulae 23,24).
+See list of references at the end of this page for links to references.
 Blocks other than the first one can be optionally omitted (disabling anisotropy and hole ice parts of the calculation)

   - **cx.dat**